TempoControl: Temporal Attention Guidance for Text-to-Video Models: Introduction

-Our contributions are as follows: (i) We propose an inference-time method for temporally controlling the appearance of specific words in text-to-video diffusion models, without requiring model finetuning or additional supervision. (ii) We introduce a suite of losses that operate over spatiotemporal attention to enable fine-grained control over both the timing and intensity of word grounding. (iii) We demonstrate the versatility of our method across various settings, including multi-object control, motion manipulation, and audio-to-video alignment, and introduce a new metric to evaluate the task of temporal alignment control, which is not covered by existing benchmark suites.
+Our contributions are threefold: (i) We introduce the first inference-time method for temporally controlling the appearance of specific words in text-to-video diffusion models, without additional supervision or model finetuning, allowing temporal control while preserving the fidelity and diversity of existing models. (ii) We propose a set of spatiotemporal attention losses that shape both the timing and strength of word grounding, together with an entropy-based regularization term that maintains semantic consistency. (iii) We demonstrate broad applicability across multi-object control, motion timing, and audio-to-video alignment, and introduce a new metric for temporal alignment, a dimension not covered by current benchmarks.